Bluejays vs. Wolf Pack: First Round Betting Trends, Record ATS, Home/Road Splits

 - This season, Creighton has won 12 of its 15 games, or 80%, when favored by at least -225 on the moneyline.

-- The moneyline for this contest implies a 69.2% chance of a victory for Creighton.
+- The bookmakers' moneyline implies a 69.2% chance of a victory for the Bluejays.

 Creighton vs. NC State Over/Under Stats